 Credit risk arises from the potential failure of a borrower to meet repayment obligations that result in a financial loss to the lender.
-Credit risk exists in our loan portfolio and also in our unfunded loan commitments.
+Credit risk exists in our loan portfolio and also in our unfunded loan commitments and standby letters of credit.
 Credit risk is actively managed on an individual and portfolio basis through application of sound lending and underwriting standards, policies and procedures.